Le-Arcanist95/VSchool/module_five/notes/Server-Express-Node/README.md

             * Moves on to the middleware in line on our server

     # Request Body (req.body)

+# Connecting the Front-end to the Backend
+    # Folder Structure
+    # Proxy
 # Supplementary:
     * Better ways to organize our code into reusable pieces.
     * Ways to deal with files